sudobeans/elvis-proof-of-concept/README.md

 To run this, you can do `cargo run`.

 There is also a Docker container for running and compiling, which can be run through `docker compose run --build --rm server` after `cd`ing into the repository folder.

+`main` is the main executable, which loads the dylib created by compiling `plugin`.